anthonyrisinger/cga/6/cga+05.md

 | $\pi_1 \cdot \pi_2$ | $\cos\theta$ | Cosine of angle | Between unit normals |
 | $L_1 \cdot L_2$ | Complex | Line configuration | Encodes angle and distance |

-Every geometric relationship reduces to an inner product computation—no special cases, no separate formulas.
+Every geometric relationship reduces to an inner product computation.
+This uniformity is the conformal model's architectural strength.

 #### Computational Implications

-The conformal representation dramatically simplifies geometric computation:
+Let's be honest about the tradeoffs in adopting conformal representation:

 **Table 20: Dimension and Grade Analysis**